NangoHQ/nango/docs/docs/providers/clickup.md

 ## Using Clickup with Nango

-Provider template name in Nango: `Clickup`
+Provider template name in Nango: `clickup`
 Follow our [quickstart](../quickstart.md) to add an OAuth integration with Clickup in 5 minutes.

 ## App registration & publishing